inspec/inspec-aws/docs/resources/aws_ssm_maintenance_window.md

 The ID of the maintenance window for which you want to retrieve information.

-For additional information, see the [AWS documentation on AWS SSM MaintenanceWindow](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-maintenancewindow.html).
+For additional information, see the [AWS documentation on the `AWS::SSM::MaintenanceWindow` resource type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-maintenancewindow.html).

 ## Properties